Ana-Niko-byte/math-tab-mastery/README.md

 # Business/Social Goals
 - Create a fun and engaging platform for young kids to learn arithmetic and help them develop an interest in mathematics and logical thinking.
-- Add a competitive edge to the game by using a timer for each arithmetic session - this will allow the user to either compete against peers or themselves in the amount of questions they answer correctly within a set timeframe.
+- Add a competitive edge to the game by using a timer for each arithmetic session - this will allow the user to either compete against peers or themselves in the amount of questions they answer correctly within 30 seconds.
 - Create an intuitive interface for young users to increase comfort with using the program, and encourage them to use it repeatedly - drive traffic onto the website.
 - Encourage the idea that games can be used as an additional tool in learning, and not as a form of distraction.
 - Allow users to take their time revising any errors in their own time following each timed arithmetic session.

 # UX Goals
 - Create a simple and intuitive user interface for young and first time users to foster a sense of comfort and reassurance.
-- To allow the user as much control over their learning enviornments as possible and appropriate - ensure they can pick what kind of arithmetic they want (addition&subtraction, multiplication, division, or random), include 'Skip' and 'Exit' buttons for each session in case the user becomes overwhelmed.
+- To allow the user as much control over their learning enviornments as possible and appropriate - ensure they can pick what kind of arithmetic they want (Add-Subtract, Multiplication, Division, or Random), include 'Skip' and 'Exit Game' buttons for each session in case the user becomes overwhelmed.
-- Add a filtering system for the incorrectly answered questions if user is using the 'random' category, and colour differentiate to mark the different categories in the tabs side of the revision panel.
+- Colour differentiate the wrongly answered questions in a tab system for the revision game to mark the different categories.
 - Make sure the UI maintains its focus on content by excluding all unnecessary information.
 - Where colours are used, they are to be used for the purpose of highlighting or differentiating one element from another.